top of page

 RD in a nutshell

-Rangiroa Dolphins is a NGO dedicated to research, citizen science, conservation, and education on Rangiroa atoll bottlenose dolphins in the Tuamotu Islands, French Polynesia.
+Rangiroa Dolphins is a NGO dedicated to research, citizen science, conservation, and public outreach on Rangiroa bottlenose dolphins in the Tuamotu Islands, French Polynesia.

-Born in 2019, RD has a 13-year monitoring experience on Rangiroa bottlenose dolphins and a 10-year experience with ecovolunteers from all over the world who join us every year to help the NGO
+Born in 2019, RD has a 15-year monitoring experience on Rangiroa bottlenose dolphins and a 10-year experience with volunteers from all over the world who join us every year to help the NGO complete its fieldwork.

 Areas of focus